-Stunning is a word for sunsets, beautiful women, and works of art.
+Stunning is a word for sunsets, beautiful people, and works of art.
 It’s not an everyday word.
 It’s more than that.
 It’s the kind of beauty that arrests your attention and pulls you towards it.
 The kind that slows time down and makes you forget everything else.

 Generosity is the language of a surprising gift.
 It’s more than you expect.
 A gift that goes above and beyond.
 One that wows you.

 Could the words Stunning Generosity actually come together in our lives?
 Could we be givers of beautiful and surprising gifts?
 I believe God has made you to center your life on God and giving for these 10 reasons:

 10 Benefits of Giving